Your dog may have been prescribed tacrolimus or cyclosporine to treat an eye condition.

 Cyclosporine has been used as a drug of choice for many years and is usually the first-line of defence against conditions like CSK in dogs.
-Unfortunately, not all dogs respond well to the medication.
-In that case, the alternative would be Tacrolimus.
+Oral cyclosporine has been used to treat things like atopic dermatitis in dogs.

 Tacrolimus, however, has some limitations and is not recommended in dogs with underlying conditions like:

 - Allergic reactions